silver-language/workspace-silver/wiki/silver-data/discussion/type and schema.md

 Just some ideas that came to me today....

-	Data
+### Data

 all values should resolve to literals or references

 In pure data things like schemas and types could be present, so that's not a problem, but it would be preferable if the schemas and types were defined.
 That's not so much my problem though.
 That's the end programmer's problem.

-	Schema
+###	Schema

 All values should resolve to literal or primitive types, or other schemas.

 A schema should probably not contain any literals, except maybe for documentation/comments/informational text.

 Actually scratch that, extended runtime validation is often included in schemas, so literals are definitely needed, eg enforcing a value is in a certain range or length or format.

-	Types
+### Types

 Types can only be composed of other types.
 These are things that can be checked at compile time, and do not include runtime checks for values.

 It might be nice though to have a way to declare literals in a special 'meta' way because this will be handy for comments/documentation.

 Also I find myself wondering if an immutable constant, something that can never change, could be included in a type?

-	So then
+So then:

 	types are expressions built out of types types are checked at compile time

 	schema is a specific language for enforcing type and format of data, and is a superset of type

 	data can contain literal, schema, and type